stephencweiss/stephencharlesweiss.com/content/blog/2019-08-02/git-push-new.md

   git push —set-upstream origin feature/813/feature-description
 ```

-Taking a page from “Manual Work is a Bug” I decided that this time, I’d figure out how to fix it.<sup>1</sup>
+Taking a page from “Manual Work is a Bug” I decided that this time, I'd figure out how to fix it.<sup>1</sup>

 ## Summarizing The Problem
 Before I could figure out a solution, I needed to make sure I understood the problem.

 When I tell git to _push_ my branch to a remote, it needs to know where.
-And, if it doesn’t exist, I need to tell it to create an upstream branch in my remote repository.
+And, if it doesn't exist, I need to tell it to create an upstream branch in my remote repository.

-Git kindly provides the command for this, which I’ve been copying and pasting every time I’ve ever gotten it.
+Git kindly provides the command for this, which I've been copying and pasting every time I've ever gotten it.

 As someone who hates lifting their hands off the keyboard, each instance was a reminder of a potential optimization.

 ## Create A Solution
 Having previously found the power of shell aliases and function, I knew I had the tools to make this as easy as any other git command.<sup>2</sup>

-What I didn’t know was how to put the pieces together.
+What I didn't know was how to put the pieces together.
 In pseudo code, you can imagine a solution like:

 ```
 getCurrentBranch() => {/* … */}